E-commerce

 Can you really have 2,048 variants?

-Yes, according to the variant addition documentation, with additional considerations beyond 100 variants for media, themes, and integrations.
+Yes according to the variant-addition documentation, with additional considerations beyond 100 variants for media, themes, and integrations.

-How many options at maximum?
+How many options at most?

-Three options per product, as indicated in the variant addition section of Shopify Help.
+Three options per product, as indicated in the variant-addition section of Shopify help.

 When should you choose a manual collection?